Baystation12/Baystation12-Lore/Hephaistos Prosthetics.md

 ##Prosthetic models

-Honoring the naming scheme that the TSC sticks to, the main HIF and X series models are Prometheus, Taurus, Helios, Icarus, Adrasteia, Ares, Nostos and Atlas.
+Honoring the naming scheme that the TSC sticks to, the main HIF and X series models are Prometheus, Minotaurus, Helios, Icarus, Adrasteia, Ares, and Nostos.

 ###X-01 Prometheus